expo/expo/docs/versions/v13.0.0/guides/configuration.md

         Local path or remote url to an image.
 Image size and aspect ratio are up to you.
 Must be a .png.

     -   `exponentIconColor`
-        If no icon is provided, we will show the Exponent logo.
+        If no icon is provided, we will show the Expo logo.
 You can choose between `white` and `blue`. white, blue

     -   `exponentIconGrayscale`
         Similar to `exponentIconColor` but instead indicate if it should be grayscale (`1`) or not (`0`).